syncfusion-content/wpf-docs/wpf/Scheduler/editing.md

 {% endtabs %}

 ## Drag and drop
-Scheduler supports to reschedule the appointment by using drag and drop operation.
-In order to perform the drag and drop operation `ScheduleAppointment.ReadOnly` property should be `false`.
+Scheduler supports to reschedule the appointment by performing the drag and drop operation.
+This support is available for all views.

 ### Events